 formal wear of the poorest taste.
 They all seem to be gunning for

-Mr. Blackwell’s worst dressed list and quite a few appear to be
+Mr. Blackwell’s worst dressed list.
+Quite a few appear to be making it.

 radio contact due to the need to concentrate on prosecution of

-the offensive — is an insipid “well dressed man” right out of
+the offensive.
+First up is an insipid “well dressed man” right out of

 “Blue Velvet.”
 He looks quite lost along the neutral ground just

 Tyger checks right and left; nobody else in the vicinity,